DLXPlugins/highlight-and-share/readme.txt

 == Screenshots ==

+1. Highlight and Share settings.
-1. Highlight and Share on a post.
+2. Highlight and Share on a post with icons.
-2. Highlight and Share admin panel settings .
+2. Highlight and Share on a post with all options showing.

 == Changelog ==